Model selection in the space of Gaussian models invariant by symmetry: Model selection

 We apply our results and methods in order to do Bayesian model selection for the celebrated example of Frets' heads, \cite{Frets, Whitt90}.
 The head dimensions (length $L_i$ and breadth $B_i$, $i=1,2$) of 25 pairs of first and second sons were measured.
 Thus we have $n=25$ and $p=4$.
 The following sample covariance matrix is obtained (we have $Z=(L_1,B_1,L_2,B_2)^\top$),

 We perform Bayesian model selection within all RCOP models, not just the ones corresponding to cyclic subgroups.
 In Table \ref{tab:tab1} we list all RCOP models on full graph with four vertices, along with corresponding structure constants.
 Structure constants remain the same within a conjugacy class, however the invariant measure $\varphi_{\Gamma}$ is always different.
 Since there are only $22$ such models, we calculate all exact posterior probabilities.
-The Table \ref{tab:tab1} and the invariant measures $\varphi_{\Gamma}$ were obtained by using Remark \ref{rem:Useful}.
+The Table \ref{tab:tab1} and the invariant measures $\varphi_{\Gamma}$ were obtained by using Lemma \ref{rem:Useful}.

-In Table \ref{tab:tab3} we summarize the results when $\delta=3$, giving the three best coloring models with the highest posterior probability, for each given $D$.
+In Table \ref{tab:tab3} we summarize the results when $\delta=3$ (a parameter of the prior distribution, Section \ref{sec:DY}), giving the three best coloring models with the highest posterior probability, for each given $D$.
 Results are very similar for $\delta=10$ and the given values of $D$.
+For comparison, the three best models according to BIC are $\Gamma_{19}^\ast$, $\Gamma_{13}^\ast$ and $\Gamma_8^\ast$ with the BIC $834.5$, $835.4$ and $835.5$ respectively.

 For different values of $D=d I_4$, the only models that have highest posterior probability are the 4 models: $\Gamma_{22}^\ast = \mathfrak{S}_4$, $\Gamma_{19}^\ast = \langle (1,3),\,\, (2,4) \rangle$, $\Gamma_{13}^\ast = \langle {(1,3)(2,4)} \rangle$, $\Gamma_1^\ast = \{\mathrm{id}\}$.
 These four subgroups form a path in the Hasse diagram of subgroups of $\mathfrak{S}_4^\ast$, i.e. $\Gamma_{22}^\ast \supset \Gamma_{19}^\ast \supset \Gamma_{13}^\ast \supset \Gamma_1^\ast$.
 Thus the four selected colorings, corresponding to the permutation groups are in some way consistent.
 Moreover, each of them has a good statistical interpretation.
 Let us interpret models $\Gamma_{13}^\ast$ and $\Gamma_{19}^\ast$.
 Recall the enumeration of vertices $(1,2,3,4) = (L_1, B_1, L_2, B_2)$.
 The invariance with respect to the transposition ${(1,3)}$ means that $L_1$ is exchangeable with $L_2$ and, similarly, the invariance with respect to the transposition ${(2,4)}$ implies exchangeability of $B_1$ and $B_2$.
 Both together correspond to the fact that sons should be exchangeable in some way.